Practice is the key to success when it comes to psychometric tests, take a look at what you can expect and prepare for whatever is thrown at you

 - spatial reasoning

 Taking a personality test

-You'll usually be presented with statements describing various ways of feeling or acting, and asked to record how much you agree on a two-, five- or seven-point scale.
-There are no right or wrong answers - this, plus the fact that enforced pressure reduces accuracy and discourages honesty, means that they're not typically completed under exam conditions.
-You should practise personality tests, so that you're familiar with their style and format.
+You'll usually be presented with statements describing various ways of feeling or acting, and asked to record how much you agree on a two, five or seven-point scale.
+There are no right or wrong answers - this, plus the fact that enforced pressure reduces accuracy and discourages honesty, means that personality tests aren't typically completed under exam conditions.

 When taking a personality test, make sure that you: